beartype/beartype/README.rst

-    **NumPy array typed by array dtype.** A PEP-noncompliant type hint enforcing object equality against any **array dtype** (i.e., numpy.dtype_ instance), created by subscripting (indexing) the numpy.typing.NDArray_ class with that array dtype:
+    **NumPy array typed by array dtype.** A PEP-noncompliant type hint enforcing object equality against any **array dtype** (i.e., numpy.dtype_ instance), created by subscripting (indexing) the numpy.typing.NDArray_ class with that array dtype.

+    Prefer this variant when validating the exact data type of an array:

     .. code-block:: python